Ante Grgurević

 Ante Grgurević (born August 13, 1975) is a Croatian professional basketball coach and former player.

 Standing at 2.00 m (6 ft 6 3/4 in) he played the power forward, and also the small forward and center positions if needed.

 Coaching career

 Split (2012–2019)

-After he finished his career, Grgurević started coaching career as an assistant coach of Split in the Croatian League, in September 2012.
+After he finished his career, Grgurević started his coaching career as an assistant coach of Split in the Croatian League, in September 2012.
 On March 6, 2019, Grgurević was named the head coach of Split, after head coach Vladimir Anzulović was sacked due to poor results.
 On June 24, 2019, the club announced that Grgurević signed a two-year deal.
 On December 8, 2019, he was sacked.